Newbury Street Art Galleries

 Well over 30 - perhaps even 40 - galleries cluster along a 6-block stretch of elegant Victorian mansions.
 Even the antique shops intermingled with the galleries and designer boutiques offer paintings and sculpture- we list a few in our Guide to Newbury Street Art Galleries below.

-Positioned like jewels among the other glamorous shops and restaurants in this premier Back Bay shopping area, the Newbury Street art galleries offer everything from very affordable art by emerging artists to museum-quality pieces by Old and New Masters.
+Positioned like jewels among the other glamorous shops and restaurants in this premier Back Bay shopping destination, the Newbury Street art galleries offer everything from affordable art by emerging artists to museum-quality pieces by Old and New Masters.

 In case you're wondering if these rather swanky Newbury Street art galleries get snooty unless you spend a million dollars, don't worry.
 They're used to browsers who come just to look in and not buy . . . and of course, they know that even the most casual looker may someday fall madly in love, pull out a credit card, and purchase something with which they'll live happily ever after.

-Check out our guide to get a sense of what you can find in the Newbury Street art galleries..
+Check out the map at the bottom of the page to see locations for the Newbury Street art galleries.
 And then, pick an afternoon and head over to Newbury Street for some world-class gallery-hopping.

 Opened in 1984 by 2 devoted collectors who wanted to share their art and love of art with others, Newbury Fine Arts features fine works by an interesting mix of top contemporary artists from all over the world.
 Many of the artists have exhibited here for years as their fame has grown.